ipetkov/crane/docs/API.md

 * `cargoTestExtraArgs`: additional flags to be passed in the `cargoTestCommand` invocation (e.g. enabling specific tests)
   - Default value: `"--no-run"`
+* `doStripVersion`: when set to `true`, the workspace crate version(s) in the dummy source will be replaced with a placeholder version (`0.0.0`).
+This improves cache hit rates when only the crate version changes but dependencies remain the same.
 * `cargoVendorDir`: A path (or derivation) of vendored cargo sources which can be consumed without network access.
 Directory structure should basically follow the output of `cargo vendor`.